800-450-6118

 It's important to know that scarring happens both above and below the skin.
 Scarring below the skin can cause complications.
 The worst of these are usually persistent pain and limited hand mobility (see below).

-But the majority of patients are concerned with scarring above the skin.
-In other words, usually the cosmetic result is most important.
+Many patients are concerned with scarring above the skin.
+In other words, usually the cosmetic result is most concerning.
 They want to know what it will look like, how it will feel, and how it will change their hand’s appearance.
 These are legitimate concerns.

 The answers to these questions largely depend on the type of surgery you have.
 This is discussed next.